Señorita vs. Señora: Learn the Difference and Mind Your Manners

 If you think that señora and señorita are interchangeable, you’re in for a surprise.
 They’re different titles with separate applications—although the line between them can be a bit fuzzy.
-More about that in a bit.

 How to Use Courtesy Titles